taichino/xcodeproj_utils/README.md

 ## License

-Shenzhen is available under the MIT license.
+XcodeprojUtils is available under the MIT license.
 See the LICENSE file for more info.